agmcarthur/Biochem-3BP3/Lab_5_Linux/README.md

 **Grading**
 * This is a participation lab, not graded.
-* The WORD file for answers is available on A2L
 * An answer key will be provided on A2L after the deadline.

 > Instructor: backup files and scripts (with permissions set) can be found in files.tar.gz